Take part as a student

 The best way to prepare for the Bebras challenge is by attempting to solve previous tasks.
 Tasks from previous challenges are available for practice, without the need for registration or logging in, on the challenges page of this site.

-If your school is registered, your teachers will be able to access older challenges and assign them as quizzes for you to try.
-If you are aged 11-14 and interested in learning more about computational thinking, the BBC offers valuable resources on BBC Bitesize.
-Explore these resources at www.bbc.co.uk/biteseize
+If your school is registered, your teachers will be able to access older tasks and challenges and assign them as quizzes for you to try.

 Aim of the challenge